 \subsubsection{Simulation Workflow}

 Enabling fully polarizable QM/MM MD simulations using MiMiC requires modifications of the algorithm used to solve the QM equations.
-Achieving full self-consistency entails that the induced dipoles in the MM subsystem and the electron density in the QM subsystem are iteratively adjusted until both are converged with respect to the field generated by the other subsystem.
+Achieving full self-consistency entails iteratively adjusting the induced dipoles in the MM subsystem and the electron density in the QM subsystem until both are converged with respect to the field generated by the other subsystem.
 This iterative process is characteristic of most polarizable embedding QM/MM models.
-The general workflow of a polarizable embedding QM/MM MD simulation using MiMiC is quite similar to the one for electrostatic embedding QM/MM shown in Figure~\ref{fig:workflow_elec_emb}.
-It requires extending the \emph{Solve QM equations} step with the iterative cycle illustrated in Figure~\ref{fig:workflow_pol_emb}.
+The general workflow of a polarizable embedding QM/MM MD simulation using MiMiC is quite similar to the one for electrostatic embedding QM/MM shown in Fig.~\ref{fig:workflow_elec_emb}.
+It requires extending the \emph{Solve QM equations} step with the iterative cycle illustrated in Fig.~\ref{fig:workflow_pol_emb}.

 The extended workflow can be summarized as follows.
 MiMiC receives an electron density from the QM client and uses it to compute the QM electric field at all MM atoms.
 The resulting field is sent to the MM client, which solves the polarization equations (Eqs.~\ref{eq:dips}).
 The induced dipoles are then passed to MiMiC, which computes the corresponding induced energy and potential and relays them to the QM client, which proceeds with the next iteration.
 This procedure is repeated until the convergence criteria for the electron density and induced dipoles are met, thus solving the QM equations fully self-consistently with the polarizable MM subsystem.